Cpl Kevork “Khach” Khachadurian

 Cpl Khachadurian never lost consciousness as his fellow Marines quickly evacuated him.
 He arrived in the United States at Walter Reed Medical Center a few days later, where he underwent countless surgeries.
 Three months after his injury, Cpl Khachadurian started physical therapy and began walking on prosthetics.

 Once he receives his specially adapted custom Homes For Our Troops home, Khach believes he will be able to rest more and have more energy to put into furthering his career and helping other Veterans.
-He currently lives in a one bedroom apartment and prefers to use his wheelchair while at home.
+He currently lives in a one-bedroom apartment and prefers to use his wheelchair at home.
 The space is narrow, making it difficult to navigate the hallways.
-In the open layout of an HFOT home, all appliances, cabinets, and shelves will be within Khach’s reach.
-The extra space will give Khach room to expand his interests.
-He has a passion for music and DJ-ing, and would love to create a music studio in his home.
+In the open layout of an HFOT home, all appliances, cabinets, and shelves will be in reach.
+The extra space will give Khach room to expand his interests..

 Originally from Florida, Khach has developed a community of friends in the Washington D.C. area during his time at Walter Reed, and is choosing to remain there and build his home in Maryland.